 For being a little-bitty book by a little-bitty publisher, A Red Polka Dot in a World Full of Plaid has done pretty well.
 It made the Essence Magazine Bestselller list in March 2006 (#6 for Paperback Fiction).
 Later that year, it was published as an audiobook by Recorded Books.

 Varian’s second novel, My Life as a Rhombus, is about a math tutor named Rhonda Lee.
 In 2009, the book was named to the Texas Library Association’s Tayshas High School Reading List and the New York Public Library’s “Stuff For The Teen Age” List.
 His third novel, Saving Maddie, was named a Bank Street College of Education Best Children’s Book.

 His caper novel, The Great Greene Heist, is his first work for younger readers.
 It was recently named a Publishers Weekly Best Summer Book of 2014.
 Kirkus praised the novel in a starred review, stating, “The elaborate bait and switch of this fast-paced, funny caper novel will surprise its readers as much as the victims.
 They’ll want to reread immediately so they can admire the setup.”

 Varian’s newest novel, The Parker Inheritance, has been called The Westing Game meets The Watsons Go To Birmingham—1963.
-The Parker Inheritance, released in early 2018, has reviewed starred reviews from Kirkus Reviews, School Library Journal, Horn Book, and the Bulletin of the Center for Children’s Books.
-It has also been named a Junior Library Guild selection and a Spring 2018 Kids’ Indie Next List pick among other accolades.
+The Parker Inheritance, released in 2018, reviewed starred reviews from Kirkus Reviews, School Library Journal, Horn Book, and the Bulletin of the Center for Children’s Books, and was named a 2019 Coretta Scott King Honor Book and a 2018 Boston Globe-Horn Book Award Honor Book among other accolades.

 Varian loves traveling around the world (seriously, the world!) talking about writing and books.
 Please contact him if you’re interesting in having him speak at your school or event.